Mexican megachurch leader gets more than 16 years for abuse

 The sentence came after nearly three hours of emotional statements by five young women García was charged with sexually abusing.
 They had once been his most devoted servants.
 But in court they called him “evil” and a “monster,” “disgusting human waste” and the “antichrist.”

-“I worshipped my abuser,” said a woman identified as Jane Doe 4 and said she was his niece.
-“He used me over and over again like a sacrificial lamb taken to slaughter.”

-García, dressed in orange jail scrubs and wearing a surgical mask pulled under his glasses, didn’t turn to face the women.
-He sat upright and looked straight ahead with this hands shackled at his waist as he followed along with the proceedings listening through ear phones to a Spanish interpreter.

-García pleaded guilty Friday to two counts of forcible oral copulation involving minors and one count of a lewd act upon a child who was 15.
-In exchange, prosecutors dropped 16 counts that included allegations of raping children and women, as well as human trafficking to produce child pornography.
+In exchange for the guilty pleas , prosecutors dropped 16 counts that included allegations of raping children and women, as well as human trafficking to produce child pornography.

 The victims objected to the plea deal, saying they only learned about it at the last minute and were not consulted.
 They implored Coen to impose a stiffer sentence but he said his hands were tied by the agreement.